OmarrAymann/NLP-Projects/Twitter_Hate_Speech_Classification/readme.md

   - **GloVe**
   - **Word2Vec**
   - **FastText**

 - **1D CNN**
   - Used on top of embedding layers
   - Captures local n-gram patterns in the tweet sequence

+- **RNN**
+  - Captures sequential dependencies in text
+  - Suitable for modeling time-series or sequence-based data

+- **LSTM**
+  - Long Short-Term Memory
+  - Overcomes RNN’s vanishing gradient problem
+  - Better at capturing long-range dependencies

+- **GRU**
+  - Gated Recurrent Unit
+  - Similar to LSTM but with a simpler architecture
+  - Fewer parameters and faster to train

+- **Unidirectional LSTM, GRU**
+  - Process text in one direction (usually left-to-right)
+  - Suitable when past context is more important than future context

+- **Bidirectional LSTM, GRU**
+  - Processes text in both directions (left-to-right and right-to-left)
+  - Captures both past and future context for each time step in the sequence

 ---